-- 1. You must apply the rates in the percentage tables to your property's unadjusted basis. - 2.
-You cannot use the percentage tables for a short tax year.
-See Figuring the Deduction for a Short Tax Year, later, for information on the short tax year rules. - 3.
-Once you start using the percentage tables for any item of property, you generally must continue to use them for the entire recovery period of the property. - 4.
-You must stop using the tables if you adjust the basis of the property for any reason other than - a.
+- 2. You cannot use the percentage tables for a short tax year.
+See Figuring the Deduction for a Short Tax Year later, for information on the short tax year rules. - Once you start using the percentage tables for any item of property, you generally must continue to use them for the entire recovery period of the property. - 4.
+You must stop using the tables if you adjust the basis of the property for any reason other than:

+- a.
 Depreciation allowed or allowable, or - b.
 An addition or improvement to that property that is depreciated as a separate item of property.